lopikola11-cmyk/amazon-clone-react-vite/README.md

 - Fetching real backend data using Axios
 - Matching `productId` from URL with backend products
 - Structuring state to share data across pages
+- Debugging backend → frontend communication

 ### 🤖 AI-Assisted Development (Modern Coding Skill)
 Used AI as a **learning and debugging assistant**, NOT as a copy-paste tool:
 - Debugging backend → frontend issues
 - Fixing routing and state management problems
 - Understanding best React practices
 - Improving code architecture and project organization

-This reflects a modern workflow similar to what mid-level developers do.
+This reflects a modern workflow similar to how mid-level developers use AI.

 ---